jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC_UnitType_1.cfg.md

 #    Affects espooler assist, amount to move during the assist in mm
 #    once filament has moved by `delta_movement` amount
 #    Can be overridden in the [AFC_stepper] section.
-mm_per_rotation: 628.32
-#    Default: 628.32
-#    Affects espooler assist, distance in mm a spool travels to complete
-#    a full spin.
-#    Can be overridden in the [AFC_stepper] section.
 cycles_per_rotation: 1275
 #    Default: 1275
 #    Affects espooler assist, time it takes to in milliseconds to turn